xiaosnowqiang/SimsapeContactDemo/README.md

 # SimscapeContactDemo

-A demo for Simulation a contatc simscape model
+A demo for Simulation contact simscape model

 %***************************************%